lexman29125/5m-data-1.5-sql-advanced/quiz.md

 - A. It computes the sum of a column.
 - B. It computes the average of a column.
 - C. It computes the maximum of a column.
 - D. It computes the rank of a row in an ordered window.
+(ANS)

 ### Q6: What is a subquery in SQL?

 - A. A query nested inside another query.
+(ANS)
 - B. A query that is executed after the main query.
 - C. A query that is executed before the main query.
 - D. A query that is executed in parallel with the main query.